6253_DB_C&B_VauxhallInn_Tonbridge_Pub_2023_57.jpg

 All of our pubs in Kent are family and dog friendly pubs, so make sure you bring the whole gang along.
 Whether that’s for a weekend lunch, evening meal or relaxing stop after a stroll through the countryside.
 Some of our pubs even have EV charging points you can use while enjoying your meal or drinks

-Best pubs in Kent
+Find pubs near Kent

 6164__DB_C&B_ChilternHundreds_Maidstone_Pub_2023_34.jpg